rstudio/pins-r/tests/testthat/_snaps/pin-read-write.md

       board %>% pin_write(1:10, "x")
     Condition
       Error in `version_setup()`:
       !
-The new version 20120304T050607Z-xxxxx is the same as the most recent existing version. i Did you try to create a new version with the same timestamp as the existing version?
+The new version 20120304T050607Z-xxxxx is the same as the most recent version. i Did you try to create a new version with the same timestamp as the last version?